 University of Valencia

 Dr. Colado received his PhD in Physical Education and Sport.
 He has been given a professional award by the Spanish Fitness Industry.
-He is currently a faculty member in the Department of Physical Education and Sport, Degree Coordinator of Physical Activity and Sport Sciences and Laboratory Coordinator of Physical Activity and Health at the University of Valencia (Spain).
+He is currently a faculty member in the Department of Physical Education and Sport, Director of the Research Group in Sport and Health at the University of Valencia (Spain).
 Dr. Colado is an international presenter and master trainer of teachers and professionals since 1998.
 He has authored several books and scientific articles about physical conditioning and is a scientific reviewer of international journals.
 He continues to be a scientific and technical advisor in leading companies in the field of physical conditioning equipment for fitness and wellness.

 De Anza College

-Dr. Forman has been a professor of Physical Education at De Anza College in Cupertino, Ca. for 34 years and Massage Therapy Program Coordinator for the past 20 years.
+Dr. Forman recently retired as professor of Physical Education at De Anza College in Cupertino, Ca. for 36 years and Massage Therapy Program Coordinator for the past 22 years.
 He received his B.S. in Physical Education and M.Ed. in Adapted Physical Education/Corrective Therapy from Springfield College Springfield Massachusetts.
 His Ph.D. in Human Behavior was from USIU San Diego.
 He is a popular speaker and an author, his most recent book "Managing Physical Stress with Therapeutic Massage" Cengage 2007.
 He is currently researching one aspect of Active Muscle Therapy- the effects on strength and flexibility achieved when light eccentric resistance is combined with deep stripping massage.

 Jay Greenstein, DC